Economic Nexus by State

 This chart shows each state’s economic nexus threshold.
 The threshold may be a dollar amount, such as $100,000 in sales, or it may also include a transaction amount, such as 200 or more separate transactions.

 When reading economic nexus threshold information, be sure to look for tricky language.
-For example, some states only count retail sales, but others may count “gross receipts” which include wholesale sales.
+For example, some states only count retail sales, but others may count “gross receipts,” which include wholesale sales.
 Some states include sales made through third-party marketplaces when it comes to calculating economic nexus, while others do not.

 State | Economic Nexus Threshold | Date Implemented | Source |